 - The required enrollment fee for the upcoming year (the enrollment fee is refundable if the award does not meet the family’s financial need)

-- A completed application through School & Student Services (SSS)
+- A completed application through FACTS Grant & Aid

 Are there other ways to pay for tuition, besides receiving financial aid?

-The Florida Tax Credit Scholarships, income-based scholarships, are offered by Step Up for Students Scholarship and AAA Scholarship Foundation which are available to students entering Kindergarten through eighth grade.
+Students entering kindergarten through 8th grade can apply for the Florida Tax Credit Scholarships, which are income-based and offered by Step Up for Students Scholarship and AAA Scholarship Foundation.
 Please visit their websites for income eligibility and an online application.
-Grace also accepts the Hope Scholarship, the McKay Scholarship, and the Gardiner Scholarship.